theosanderson/viral_usher/README.md

 - Subcommands:
   - `init`: Generate a config file (interactive or via command line options)
-  - `run`: Execute the pipeline using the config file
+  - `build`: Download sequences and build a tree, guided by the config file
 - Uses Docker for portability to laptops, servers, or cloud platforms

 ---